adamstallard/coinsensus/README.md

 ## Purpose

-An instance of coinsensus is a fund that's managed by a voting group.
+Each instance of coinsensus is a fund that's managed by a voting group.
 The instance has its own token which entitles its holders to dividends from a vault of contributed tokens of other types.
 The instance token is meant to circulate and have value from the anticipation of future dividends.

 ## Use Cases

 The token can be used to

 1. Fund organizations or projects
-2. Reward processes that happen "off-chain", such as research, validation, mining, etc.
+2. Reward processes that happen "off-chain", such as research, validation, or mining.

 The voting group can consist of people, entities, or programs.
 The group structure is intended to provide checks and avoid single points of failure.
 The voting group should be able to agree with near-consensus.